|Monroe County Soil and Water Conservation District|

 Have a pond?

 Already have a pond and having problems with it?
 Wondering if you can stock fish, reduce mosquito populations, control algae growth, control aquatic vegetation, get ride of nuisance geese, or just find you self in a pond related crisis?
 Click on some of the links below to find out more information on a variety of pond subjects.
-If you still have questions call Bob Kiley at (585) 753-7380.
+If you still have questions call (585) 753-7380.
 Site consultations for pond related issues are $30.00 per hour (with a minimum of two hours per visit).

 Winter Pond Recommendations